+COURSE DESCRIPTION

 Physical Education is taught for 2 hours and 30 minutes per week in Year 10 and 1 hour 40 minutes in Year 11.
 During Year 10, part of the curriculum includes a 50 minute period dedicated to Health Related Fitness and Leadership Pathways.
 Pupils will have the opportunity to undertake the Kingshill Junior Sports Leader programme.

+RANGE OF ACTIVITIES

 In Year 10, pupils opt into an activities pathway delivered in 4/5 week blocks for their double lesson.
 During the single lesson all pupils participate in the Junior Sports Leader course.
 The course incorporates an understanding of key components for organising and delivering sports based activities.
 During the first part of the year, pupils are taught a variety of skills to prepare them to be more effective leaders.
 These skills include organisation, communication, umpiring and officiating and understanding fair play in sport.
 Pupils are then expected to lead a sport session of their choice for a minimum of one lesson to a group of school pupils.

-In Year 11, as well as opting into an activity pathway, pupils have the opportunity to attend activities that are based off-site, this includes the use of Cirencester Football Arena and the fitness suite at the Cotswold Leisure Centre.
+In Year 11, as well as opting into an activity pathway, pupils have the opportunity to attend activities that are based off-site, this including the use of Cirencester Football Arena and the fitness suite at the Cotswold Leisure Centre.
 Each activity pathway lasts for a school term.

-All pupils are expected to commit to a sporting activity and try their best to engage and enjoy the lesson, this is a recreational opportunity for pupils to be physically healthy and will help pupils maintain an active lifestyle free from the pressures of their examination subjects.
+All pupils are expected to commit to a sporting activity and try their best to engage and enjoy the lesson, This is a recreational opportunity for pupils to be physically healthy and will help pupils maintain an active lifestyle free from the pressures of their examination subjects.

 OPTIONS FOR ACTIVITIES in Key Stage 4

-YE YEAR 10 YEAR 11
+YE YEAR 11

 Rugby Dance - Modern Body Combat

 Netball Dance - Exercise to music Basketball

 Basketball Problem Solving Trampolining

 Badminton Softball Badminton

 Athletics Rounders Fitness Training

 Football Cricket Arena Football

-Health Related Fitness Volleyball Aerobics/Pilates
+Health Related Fitness Health Related Fitness Volleyball Ad

 Tennis Trampolining Dance

-Rounders/So
+Rounders/Softball

 RESPECT

+EXAMINATION BOARD

 N/A

 TEACHER IN CHARGE OF SUBJECT

 Mr M Macaulay

-The "RESPECT" course comprises Religious Studies with elements of Personal, Social, Health and Economic Education (PSHEE) and Citizenship.
+COURSE DESCRIPTION The "RESPECT" course comprises Religious Studies with elements of Personal, Social, Health and Economic Education (PSHEE) and Citizenship.
 The course will cover a range of topics that overlap between the three subject areas as well as topics that are discrete to each individual subject.
 Religious Studies topics will include a comparative study of religions and philosophical and ethical arguments surrounding such issues as human relationships, conflict, the distribution of wealth and medical ethics.
 Pupils will also cover a range of Citizenship-related topics including: law and order, the role of Parliament, financial awareness, consumer rights, rights at work, moral and social issues and British society.
 PSHEE topics will include issues such as personal health and safety, hygiene, relationships, financial awareness and consumer rights.

-The lessons are intended to be stimulating, active and engaging.
+RANGE OF ACTIVITIES The lessons are intended to be stimulating, active and engaging.
 Approaches to study are varied and include individual and group classwork, use of ICT, role play and debates and a range of activities involving outside speakers.
 Pupils are encouraged to get involved in school and community activities and to keep a record of these to contribute to their final school report.
 HOW DOES RESPECT HELP A PUPIL FOR FUTURE COURSES AND CAREERS?
 RESPECT is vital preparation for adult life, enabling pupils to be healthy, responsible, active and informed members of our community.

-GCSE GEOGRAPHY

-TEACHER IN CHARGE OF SUBJECT Mr P Rowe
+GCSE GEOGRAPHY EXAMINATION BOARD AQA TEACHER IN CHARGE OF SUBJECT Mr P Rowe METHOD OF ASSESSMENT Examination 100%

+COURSE DESCRIPTION

 Unit 1: Living with the physical environment

 Assessed by a written examination of 1 hour 30 minutes and worth 35% of the GCSE qualification.

 There are 3 sections to this unit.